 - Access to your money if you need it.
-You can withdraw money you contributed to a Roth IRA anytime, for any reason, without tax or penalty since you’ve already paid taxes before you made the contribution.
+You can withdraw money you contributed to a Roth IRA without tax penalty since you’ve already paid taxes before you made the contribution.
 It’s a great perk if an emergency arises.
 Your earnings (dividends) will be taxable until you reach age 59½.
 You should note, however, that some account types may charge a fee for withdrawals—so be sure to check the terms before withdrawing money.

 - Contribute as long as you have earned income.
 You can continue making contributions to a Roth IRA as long as you’re earning money.
 So you can enjoy the flexibility of keeping your account growing if you want to keep working.

 - No obligation to begin withdrawing.
 With traditional IRAs and other retirement accounts, you must begin drawing down the balance once you turn 72.1 Your Roth IRA, however, has no required minimum distributions during your lifetime.
 That means you get to enjoy the flexibility either to use some or all of the money for your retirement or let it grow for your heirs.

 - Pass tax-free money to heirs.
 A Roth IRA is a good choice if you want to pass money on to children, grandchildren or other heirs because you can share more of your wealth with them (since they can withdraw it tax-free).
 That’s not the case with a traditional IRA—heirs will owe taxes on withdrawals.

 You can open a Roth IRA at a bank, credit union, brokerage or mutual fund company.
 Follow these steps: